On the Kottwitz conjecture for local shtuka spaces: Abstract

 \section{Abstract}

 Kottwitz's conjecture describes the contribution of a supercuspidal represention to the cohomology of a local Shimura variety in terms of the local Langlands correspondence.
-Using a Lefschetz-Verdier fixed-point formula, we prove a weakened and generalized version of Kottwitz's conjecture.
-The weakening comes from ignoring the action of the Weil group and only considering the actions of the groups $G$ and $J_b$ up to non-elliptic representations.
-The generalization is that we allow arbitrary connected reductive groups $G$ and non-minuscule coweights $\mu$.
-Thus our work concerns the cohomology of the moduli space of local shtukas introduced by Scholze.
+A natural extension of this conjecture concerns Scholze's more general spaces of local shtukas.
+Using a new Lefschetz-Verdier trace formula for v-stacks, we prove the extended conjecture, disregarding the action of the Weil group, and modulo a virtual representation whose character vanishes on the locus of elliptic elements.
+As an application, we show that for an irreducible smooth representation of an inner form of $\GL_n$, the $L$-parameter constructed by Fargues-Scholze agrees with the usual semisimplified parameter arising from local Langlands.

 { \thefootnote }